 The Old Post Office in Saint John holds the distinction of being a Local Historic Place due to its architectural significance and its previous function as a post office.
 It is part of a series of Second Empire government buildings constructed between 1877 and 1881, following the devastation of two-thirds of Saint John in a fire in 1877.
 Built in 1881, the Old Post Office exemplifies institutional Second Empire architecture from Saint John’s reconstruction era, featuring a mansard roof, intricate attic and dormer windows, rectangular massing, and various arched doors and windows.
 The building’s design bears resemblance to those from the U.S. government’s Post Civil War Construction Program.

-Making use of the sloping terrain, the building contains three storeys and an attic above Prince William Street, with two extra basement storeys on the Water Street façade.
-This was the City of Saint John’s first iron frame building.
-The use of iron and stone represented the will for the city to rebuild, as well or better, after the fire.
-Thomas Scott, chief architect of the Public Works Department, was the main architect.
-During his ten years in this position, Scott designed twenty-seven custom houses and post offices.
-Matthew Stead was the local architect who assisted with revisions to the original plan for the building.
+The sloping terrain allowed for a three-storey building and an attic above Prince William Street, with an additional two basement storeys on the Water Street side.
+The Old Post Office was the first iron frame building in the City of Saint John, and the use of iron and stone symbolized the city’s determination to rebuild after the fire.
+Thomas Scott, the chief architect of the Public Works Department, led the design process, and Matthew Stead, a local architect, contributed to revisions of the original plan.